duckdb/pg_duckdb/docs/motherduck.md

 CREATE USER MAPPING FOR CURRENT_USER SERVER motherduck OPTIONS (token '<your token>')
 ```

-Note: with the `duckdb.enable_motherduck` convenience method above, you can simply do:
+Note: The `duckdb.enable_motherduck` function simplifies this process:
 ```sql
 CALL duckdb.enable_motherduck('<token>', '<default database>');
 ```

-## How DuckDB schemas are mapped to Postgres schemas
+## Schema Mapping

-DuckDB and Postgres schema and database conventions are different.
-The mapping of database+schema to schema name is then done in the following way:
+DuckDB and Postgres have different schema and database conventions.
+The mapping from a DuckDB `database.schema` to a Postgres schema is done as follows:

-1. Each schema in your default MotherDuck database (see above on how to configure) is simply merged with the Postgres schema with the same name.
+1. Each schema in your default MotherDuck database is merged with the Postgres schema of the same name.
-2. Except for the `main` DuckDB schema in your default database, which is merged with the Postgres `public` schema.
+2. The `main` DuckDB schema in your default database is merged with the Postgres `public` schema.
-3. Tables in other databases are put into dedicated DuckDB-only schemas.
-These schemas are of the form `ddb$<duckdb_db_name>$<duckdb_schema_name>` (including the literal `$` characters).
+3. Tables in other databases are placed in dedicated schemas of the form `ddb$<duckdb_db_name>$<duckdb_schema_name>` (including the literal `$` characters).
-4. Except for the `main` schema in those other databases.
-That schema should be accessed using the shorter name `ddb$<db_name>` instead.
+4. The `main` schema in other databases can be accessed using the shorter name `ddb$<db_name>`.

 An example of each of these cases is shown below: